lfindlow/lfindlow.github.io/research-project-at-lambda.md

 \input{sections/7_conclusions}
 ```

-### Excel table to LaTeX table
+### Spreadsheet table to LaTeX table

-If you have an Excel table, porting it to LaTeX is easy and requires very little work from your side; various online converters exist, e.g. https://www.tablesgenerator.com/.
+If you have a spreadsheet (e.g. to keep track of results), porting it to LaTeX is easy and requires very little work from your side; various online converters exist, e.g. https://www.tablesgenerator.com/.

 ### Table styling
 Use the `booktabs` package to create good looking tables: